acurtis869/Word-Segmentation-in-NMT/README.md

 * data_preparation.py - Python code used to prepare corpus data, including separating into train/val/test, clean, and apply the different segmentation methods.
 * machine_translation.py - template Python code used to train the NMT models and obtain the results from them.
 * analysis.R - R code that was used to analyse the results and create the plots included in the dissertation.
+* TeX Files - LaTeX code used to produce the final paper and the BibTeX file for the references.

 Note: where file names are given as {'file'}, they must be replaced by the local directory of the described file on whatever machine is being used.